Edisonsankouki/malloc_implement/README.md

 This method is basicly an array tree like structure for storing heap status.
 The difference is the tree is just partly allocated.
 We acctually start with a subtree in the whole tree and it will keep grow double if the space is not enough.
 As a result, the amortized space usage will be half less than the static whole tree allocation.
 And since every min block takes only 1 byte as in the message array, the worst case space usage is low.
-By the way, using byte operation can be 4 times smaller than the current design since we only have 4 kinds of enum you can use 2 bits to represent 1 kind of enum (Well, you can try if you think making your heap shrink is cool.
+By the way, using byte operation can be 4 times smaller than the current design since we only have 4 kinds of enum you can use 2 bits to represent 1 kind of enum (Well, you can try if you think making your heap shrink is cool.But actually it will eventually cost more time for you and your computer